mahdifahumie10/mahdifahumie.github.io/README.md

 ---

 ## 🚀 Projects
   OWSB Purchase Order System -A simple purchase order management system handling suppliers, requests, orders, sales, inventory, and payments.
 Built in Java with file-based storage and a JFrame UI.
+Made in collaboration with classmates.

 (More projects coming soon...)